-Ground support services at Fort Drum are provided by both the 10th CAB and 10th SBDE.
+Both the 10th CAB and 10th SBDE provide ground support services at Fort Drum.
 These units provide mission support capabilities for maneuver Brigades, support Brigades, and other units operating in its assigned area of support.
 Training with ground units to integrate air and ground operations is also a key component of both 10th CAB and 10th SBDE readiness.
 In training with ground units on complex maneuver and live-fire tasks, aviators and leaders enhance their effectiveness in understanding the requirements and expectations for ground unit support.
 Training together, units can enhance each other's readiness and reach optimal effectiveness as a combined arms team.